EleutherAI/gpt-neox/README.md

 #### SLURM

 Using SLURM can be slightly more involved.
-There are similar aspects.
-You must add the following to your config:
+Like with MPI, you must add the following to your config:

 ```json
 {